AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/executeasmodal.md

   }
 }
 ```
 JavaScript that runs for a significant amount of time without an interruption point should regularly query isCancelled on the executionContext.
-The JavasScript example above can be made cancellable by modifying it to the following:
+The JavaScript example above can be made cancellable by modifying it to the following:
 ```javascript
 async function targetFunction(executionContext) {
   while (true) {